 Are you planning to build your own homemade compost bins or purchase some?
-There are different types of composting.
+There are different types of composting to try depending on your materials and climate.

 The safest composting methods mean having a pile big enough to heat up in the center and kill any pathogens or weed seeds.

 A continuously fed area requires a different arrangement.
-If you're feeding kitchen scraps to composting worms, you don't want to fry them!
+If you're feeding kitchen scraps to composting worms, you don't want to fry them in a large heated pile!
 Use vermiculture to compost food waste.

 Look for compost bins that are worm-friendly.
 A nice worm bin can collect worm compost and produce excellent soil enrichment.